UBC-MDS/programming-in-python-for-data-science/slides/module2_16.md

 Now we get all the cereals with a protein content of 4g per serving.
 The key point to remember here is that we use **2** equal signs.

-In python a single `=` is used as an assignment operator.
+In Python, a single `=` is used as an assignment operator.
 We are setting objects equal to something.
-Double equal signs, `==`, is a used in python for comparison.
+Double equal signs, `==`, is used for comparison.
 We check if certain values are equivalent to one another.

 Notes: Script here